[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 There are tonnes of potential benefits to kitchen table polyamory (KTP.)
 Your metamours can become dear friends and members of your chosen family.
 There’s more support for everyone when things are hard.
 There are more people to celebrate with when good things happen.
 If children are involved, there are more adults to love and care for those kids.
 There’s the potential for group outings, polycule trips and adventures, and even group sex if you’re all into that.
 However, practicing KTP is a personal preference and it won’t work for everyone.

-Parallel polyamory is where you know about your metamours, but don’t spend time with them or have any involvement with them beyond essential information.
+In parallel polyamory, metamours know about each other but don’t spend time together and have minimal or no direct interaction.
 Like parallel lines, the relationships do not meet or intersect.
 Despite having a bad reputation in some parts of the community, parallel polyamory is an equally valid choice.
 And in situations of dislike or animosity between metamours, it’s often the best one.

 Some people even prefer parallel polyamory right from the beginning!
 It doesn’t have to come out of metamours disliking each other.
 Some just prefer to keep things very separate for all kinds of reasons.